Materials & Recycling

 Shredded paper

-If you need to shred documents for confidentiality, please consider contracting with a data shredding service <<(Sue asked to link these to a “complete text on shredded paper”).
-Paper that is collected on campus already shredded cannot be recycled, because it cannot go through the sorting process at the recycling facility.
-This shredded paper is disposed.
-Because shredding services manage only paper (i.e., no sorting required), the paper can be baled and recycled when shredded through the service.
+If you need to shred documents for confidentiality, please consider contracting with a data shredding service.
+Shredded paper cannot be recycled through our usual recycling process, as it cannot go through the sorting machinery at the recycling facility.
+However, data shredding services manage only paper, without the need for sorting, so the shredded paper can be baled and recycled once processed by the shredding company.

 Office clean outs